tamizhvendan/honeyeql/README.md

 ### Sorting

-HoneySQL supports sorting using the `:order-by` parameter.
+HoneyEQL supports sorting using the `:order-by` parameter.
 It takes a vector similar to HoneySQL and transform that to a corresponding `ORDER BY` SQL clause to sort the return value.

 ```clojure
 ; sorting by :language/name